7 tips: This is how you stand out amongst your competitors

 Matkurs.no addresses this challenge by offering vegetarian cooking courses.
 During the course, the participants do not learn how to make just one, large meal (as is traditionally the case for cooking courses), but instead learn how to make 20 plant-based snacks.
 They also learn about the body’s need for nutrients and vitamins, how they can create a varied diet without meat, as well as various cooking techniques for vegetables.
 The participants are thus equipped with what they need to get started with a plant-based diet.

 Thus, Matkurs.no does not offer an ordinary cooking course, but a starter kit for those who want to transition from a meat-based diet to a plant-based diet.
 Hence, they solve the challenge for their target market.

 2. Find and use your USP

 Do you find it difficult to reach your Unique Selling Point?
 Ask your previous customers!
 Why did they choose youin particular?
-What were they mostsatisfied with after completing the course?
-This can give you a good idea of what is unique about your course.
+What were they mostsatisfied with after completing the training?
+This can give you a good idea of what is unique about your training.

 - Avis – We’re number two.
 We try harder

 - M&Ms – The milk chocolate melts in your mouth, not in your hand